6 remain missing after Black Sea ship fire

-MOSCOW (AP) — Ambulance crews on the Crimean Peninsula have transported a dozen survivors of a ship fire to hospitals while six of their crewmates have remained missing in the Black Sea.
+MOSCOW (AP) — Ambulance crews on the Crimean Peninsula transported a dozen survivors of a ship fire to hospitals on Tuesday while six of their crewmates have remained missing in the Black Sea.
 At least 14 sailors died in the tragedy.

-Two Tanzanian-flagged tankers caught fire Monday while fuel was being pumped from one tanker to another.
+Two Tanzanian-flagged tankers caught fire Monday while liquefied petroleum gas was being pumped from one tanker to another.
 The blaze spread quickly, prompting the crews to jump overboard.
+The ships were about 30 kilometers (15 nautical miles) off the Crimean coast when the fire started.

-Russian officials said 12 of 32 crewmembers have been rescued.
-The survivors were taken Tuesday to hospitals on the Crimean Peninsula, which Russia annexed from Ukraine in 2014.
+Russian authorities said 12 of 32 crewmembers were rescued Monday in a salvage effort complicated by rough seas.
+Sea temperatures of about 10 C (50 F) made it hard for the crew to hold out for long.

-The ships have continued burning.
-Media reports said both tankers, the Maestro and the Candy, belonged to a Turkish company, Milenyum Denizcilik Gemi.
-It was sanctioned by the U.S. in 2015 for fuel deliveries to Syria.
+Emergency officials said they recovered 11 bodies from the water and saw another three dead but failed to recover them.

 Most Read Business Stories